CR50-256 08/01/25

 (1) (Def)_______________;

-(2) intentionally shot at a wild animal with a firearm; and
+(2) intentionally shot at a wild animal with a [firearm] [muzzle loader] [bow and arrow] [crossbow]; and

 The first essential element is that (Def)_______________ is the person who committed the alleged acts.

-The second essential element is that (Def)_______________ intentionally shot at a wild animal with a firearm.
-As used in this case, the term wild animal means all animals, including birds, amphibians and reptiles, other than domestic animals.
+The second essential element is that (Def)_______________ intentionally shot at a wild animal with a [firearm] [muzzle loader] [bow and arrow] [crossbow].
+The term wild animal means all animals, including birds, fish, amphibians, and reptiles, other than domestic animals, domestic fowl, or domestic pets.

 The State must have proven that (Def)_______________ intended to shoot at a wild animal.
 [He] [She] must have acted purposely, and not inadvertently, because of mistake, or by accident.
 You may find that (Def)_______________ acted intentionally if it was [his] [her] conscious objective to shoot at the wild animal.
 In determining (Def)_______________’s intent, you should consider all of the surrounding facts and circumstances established by the evidence.

-The last essential element is that (Def)_______________ shot at the wild animal when [he] [she] was either on or within ten feet of the traveled portion of a public highway.
+The last essential element is that (Def)_______________ shot at the wild animal when [he] [she] was [on or within 25 feet of the traveled portion of a public highway [except a public highway designated Class 4 on a town highway map]] [on or within the traveled portion of a public highway designated Class 4 on a town highway map].

 All of the elements of the offense must have been present at the same time.
 If the State has not proven each of the essential elements of the charge beyond a reasonable doubt, then you must find (Def)_______________ not guilty.
 However, if the State has proven all of the essential elements beyond a reasonable doubt, you must return a verdict of guilty.